Papua New Guinea l Kainantu Sero l Washed

 Altitude: 1600 m.a.s.l.

 The farm where this coffee was produced in Kainantu Town is over 40 years old, part of a larger set of plantations that were privately held since the late 1960s.
 Mr. Sero stepped in and bought one of the estates about eight years ago, replete with a processing facility which was built to process all seven estates some time ago.
 The 42 hectare farm sits at 1680 meters above sea level, and is still planted in the original tree stock, Blue Mountain Typica and Arusha types.
 Mr. Sero dry ferments his coffee for 36 hours, perhaps lending to the fruited characteristics found in the cup.
-The coffee is dried on tarps, which is not ideal, however they put great care in keeping the area clean, turning the coffee regularly to facilitate even drying.
-There is an old dry-mill on the premises too which is not currently in use, but perhaps an investment in the future.
-I found the final sort of this coffee to be pretty nice, consistent bean size (approx 15 - 17 screen), and with very few quaker beans.
+The coffee is dried on tarps, which is not ideal, however they put great care in keeping the area clean, turning the coffee regularly to facilitate drying evenly.
+There is an old dry mill on the premises which is not in use currently, an investment in the future perhaps.
+I found the final sort of this coffee to be pretty nice, consistent bean size (approximately 15 - 17 screen), and with very few quaker beans.
 You can easily identify and pull out quaker beans because they are yellow, and look unroasted.
 These are unripe cherries that made it through processing, a common occurrence in small numbers.

-This coffee is all sweet and balanced, clean PNG.
-Syrupy sweet, bubblegum accent, Botan rice candy, orange marmalade aroma, and mild, black tea-like acidity.
+This coffee is evenly sweet and balanced with a clean PNG.
+Syrupy bubblegum accent, Botan rice candy, orange marmalade aroma, mild with black tea-like acidity.